nextflow-io/training/docs/nf_templates/1_introduction.md

 ## Audience & prerequisites

-Please note that this is not a beginners workshop and some familiarity the Nextflow, the command line, and common file formats is assumed.
+Please note that this is not a beginners workshop and some familiarity with Nextflow, the command line, and common file formats is assumed.

 **Prerequisites**